The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: INTRODUCTION

-While there have also been extremely intense short/hard GRBs, such as GRB 841215 \citep{Laros1985}, GRB 930131 \citep[e.g.,][]{Kouveliotou1994}, and GRB 031214 \citep{Hurley031214}, the true breakthrough in the observations only came with the \emph{Swift} satellite \citep{Gehrels2004} and its discovery of well-localized afterglows in the X-ray band \citep{Gehrels050509B}, as well as the \emph{HETE-2} localization of GRB 050709.
-These lead to identifications in the optical \citep{Hjorth050709, Fox050709, Covino050709} and radio \citep{Berger050724} bands, thus allowing for the first time an association between some short/hard GRBs and galaxies at moderate redshift that show no evidence of recent star-formation \citep{Gehrels050509B, Barthelmy050724, Berger050724}.
-Thus, at least some short/hard GRBs must stem from a different progenitor class than long/soft GRBs, and several lines of evidence favor the compact object merger models \citep[e.g.,][]{Fox050709, Barthelmy050724, Berger050724}.
-For recent reviews on short/hard GRBs, see \cite{NakarReview} and \cite{LeeReview}.
+While there have also been extremely intense short/hard GRBs, such as GRB 841215 \citep{Laros1985}, GRB 930131 \citep[e.g.,][]{Kouveliotou1994}, and GRB 031214 \citep{Hurley031214}, the true breakthrough in the observations only came with the \emph{Swift} satellite \citep{Gehrels2004} and its discovery of well-localized afterglows in the X-ray band \citep{Gehrels050509B}, as well as the \emph{HETE-2} localization of GRB 050709 \citep{Villasenor050709}.
+These lead to identifications in the optical \citep{Hjorth050709, Fox050709, Covino050709} and radio \citep{Berger050724} bands\footnote{More recently, detections at GeV energies have also been reported \citep{Abdo090510, Abdo081024B, Ackermann090510}, whereas the TeV regime has not yielded a secure detection yet \citep[e.g.,][]{Abdo2007}, and neither have gravity waves \citep{AbadieLIGO}, which would yield insight into the central engine \citep[e.g.,][]{Kiuchi2010}.}, thus allowing for the first time an association between some short/hard GRBs and galaxies at moderate redshift that show no evidence of recent star-formation \citep{Gehrels050509B, Barthelmy050724, Berger050724, Gorosabel050724}.
+Thus, at least some short/hard GRBs must stem from a different progenitor class than long/soft GRBs\footnote{Recently, \cite{Lazzati2009} showed that under certain off-axis viewing angles, collapsars can produce prompt GRB emission which looks very similar to a short/hard GRB with extended emission.
+GRB 050724 is a counterexample, though, as it occurred in a galaxy without ongoing star-formation and did not exhibit any SN emission following it.
+Still, there seems to be evidence for some short/hard GRBs to have a different type of progenitor than a compact-object merger \citep[either collapsar or a third, unknown class,][, but see \citealt{LeiblerBerger}]{Virgili2010, Cui2010}.}, and several lines of evidence favor the compact object merger models \citep[e.g.,][]{Fox050709, Barthelmy050724, Berger050724, FongHST}.
+For reviews on short/hard GRBs and their progenitors, see \cite{NakarReview} and \cite{LeeReview}.